siabeam/siabeam/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a data analyst with a strong interest in machine learning, algorithms, and programming.
+I'm a data analyst with a strong interest in machine learning, algorithms, programming etc.
 I enjoy working with data, exploring patterns, and applying statistical thinking to solve problems.
 I'm currently expanding my skills in ML and software development by building hands-on projects and sharing them here on GitHub.